 Now is the time to move on, moving from the European BIM Summit to the European Building Summit, an evolution that helps us to integrate industrialized construction, sustainability and renovation into the congress.

-Within the Construmat, we will start the new European Building Summit on May 24 and 25 with more than 60 international speakers and a capacity limited to 240 participants.
+Within the Construmat, we will start the new European Building Summit on May 24 and 25 with nacional and international speakers and a capacity limited to 240 participants.

 These are the three pillars of the new European Building Summit:

 Sustainability has become one of the key issues in any productive sector.
 The construction sector has yet to incorporate many of the variables that affect the climate.
 We have a duty to do in terms of conceiving a project in a collaborative way, introducing, as required by law, the concept of life cycle analysis, assuming the CO2 embedded in the materials and understanding the constructive fact as a mechanism of environmental compensation.
 These terms directly affect how we choose a structure, what the weight of our building will be and what social, environmental and economic vectors we incorporate, even at the very moment of construction.

 And linked to sustainability is the circularity of materials.
 Materials passports can function as a crucial tool to accelerate that change.
 By changing the perspective of materials and recognizing their ongoing economic value, the built environment becomes a repository of materials that can be reused.

 To industrialize or not to industrialize?
 This is the question.